BlueBrain/nexus-kg/docs/src/main/paradox/api-reference/operating-on-resources.md

 attribute values matching (containing) the provided token; when this field is provided the results will also include score values for each result
 - `{filter}`: JsonLd - a filtering expression in JSON-LD format (the structure of the filter is explained below)
+- `{fields}`: a comma separated list of fields which are going to be retrieved as a result.
+The reserved keyword `all` retrieves all the fields.
 - `{from}`: Number - is the parameter that describes the offset for the current query; defaults to `0`
 - `{size}`: Number - is the parameter that limits the number of results; defaults to `20`
 - `{deprecated}`: Boolean - can be used to filter the resulting resources based on their deprecation status